payomagic/cisco-conf/implementation-structured-approach.md

 Step 3.
 Monitor and optionally redesign (request for changes)

 **Before implementing:**
 > important
-- collect together all the information about your network ( such as: IP Addresses + subnets, Network Blueprints,
+Collect together all the information about your network ( such as: IP Addresses + subnets, Network Blueprints, Contacts, Photos ...)

-*Dependencies*
+> important

+**Dependencies**
 - activities / servicies that might be affected from a bad implementation
 - people who will perform the implementation steps
 - schedules and time tables
-- contact information - together with Implementation Plan order list -- during executing all the information in handy.
+- contact information - together with Implementation Plan Order list
+> during the executing and applying phases will all the information come in handy ;)

-The following steps are **completed** during creation and execution of an implementation plan:
+The following steps are **completed**
+  - during Creation and Execution of an Implementation Plan
 • Planning the implementation
+> Do not forget to include a testing phase!
+> During the above and after a below step test your plan!
 • Selecting the tools and resources required
-• Coordinating work with specialists
+• Co-ordinating work with specialists
 • Verifying the implementation
 • Interpreting performance results
 • Documenting the baseline, performance, and recommendations

+**Site-specific Tasks**
-**Site-specific Tasks** in implementation plan may include the following:
+  - in implementation plan may include the following:
 • Identifying applications and devices to be implemented
 • Creating installation tasks and checklists
 • Defining device configuration and software requirements